Plotting a map to the future – our new Local Development and Land Use Plan

 We will update this page with the Evidence Report once it is completed.

-Sign up to our newsletter to stay up to date on what’s happening as we continue to prepare the Local Development Plan.
+Sign up to our newsletter to stay up to date on what’s happening as we continue to prepare the Local Development and Land Use Plan.

 The Local Development Plan maps out where things should and shouldn’t happen in the National Park in terms of development and investment.